kaolaa/Shops_REST/README.md

 📣 After running the commands the server will be alive on http://localhost:2000.

 ✨ The file '/server/test url' ,containt  some exemples to test the api.
+✨ The folder '/server/public' is the front end part for production, created to publish the full project too heroku, however it's the exact same code as [the frontend project](https://github.com/kaolaa/Shops_Client)

 #### Second part